Mexico recovers to beat NZ 2-1 in fiery Confed Cup game

 After Salcedo was carried off on a stretcher, Wood went on to put New Zealand into a surprise lead in the 42nd minute.
 New Zealand’s hopes of a first-ever victory in its fourth appearance at the World Cup warm-up tournament were thwarted nine minutes into the second half.
 Javier Aquino and Marco Fabian combined to set up Raul Jimenez to strike on the turn into the top corner.

-Oribe Peralta completed Mexico’s comeback in the 72nd minute, meeting Javier Quino’s cutback and sweeping a shot past goalkeeper Stefan Marinovic.
-It eliminated the Oceania champions with one game to spare.
+Peralta completed Mexico’s comeback in the Fisht Stadium by meeting Javier Aquino’s cutback and sweeping a shot past goalkeeper Stefan Marinovic.

-“We took them to the very limit,” Hudson said, “and at times they couldn’t handle that.”
+“We took them to the very limit,” Hudson said after his team was eliminated with a game remaining in Group A, “and at times they couldn’t handle that.”